Physics-24/Motion1/docs/week1.md

 <br>

-**The miniquestions for all of the topics on this page are due on Sunday January 24 at 9pm PT.**
+Normally, the miniquestions are due Sundays at 9pm PT.
+But because this is the first week, **the miniquestions for all of the topics on this page are due on Wednesday January 27 at 9pm PT.** If possible, please complete them as early as you can to make the most of your in-class time this week.
+Remember that the miniquestions are graded on completeness, not on whether you got the correct answer right away.

 <br>

-Normally, there is a 10% per day penalty for late submissions after the Sunday 9pm PT deadline, with late submissions accepted until Wednesdays at 9pm PT.
-But because this is the first week, there is no late penalty and all submissions received by Wednesday January 27 at 9pm PT will receive full credit.

 ## Topics